-Because this proposal would result in minor adverse impacts to summer flounder and bluefish EFH, but is designed to protect and enhance EFH and HAPC over the long-term, no mitigation specific to protection of populations of these species or their habitat has been proposed.
-It should also be noted that the proposed project incorporates numerous mitigation measures designed to maximize the environmental benefits of the project, while minimizing adverse impacts.
-Dredging activities would be constrained by spatial and temporal restrictions to protect mapped oyster and SAV beds in the project area (to be described in subsequent NEPA documentation).
+No mitigation specific to protection of populations of these species or their habitat has been proposed due to the proposed action resulting in minor, adverse impacts to summer flounder and bluefish EFH.
+Conversely, the proposed action is designed to protect and enhance EFH and HAPC over the long-term.
+The proposed project incorporates numerous mitigation measures designed to maximize the environmental benefits of the project, while minimizing adverse impacts.
 Additional monitoring would be undertaken at Barren Island to avoid impacting viable SAV beds.
-USACE will be performing pre and post placement monitoring that measure outcomes at the restoration placement site.
+USACE will be performing pre- and post-dredging monitoring to umderstand how the borrow area recovers following dredging.